MontrealAI/AGI-Alpha-Node-v0/docs/README.md

 ## Toolchain & Deterministic Automation

-- **Script Parity** – `npm run lint`, `npm run lint:md`, and `npm run lint:links` are the exact commands executed inside CI; archive their output with every pull request for evidentiary trails.
+- **Script Parity** – `npm run lint:md` and `npm run lint:links` are the exact commands executed inside CI; archive their output (and any optional `npm run lint` aggregate) with every pull request for evidentiary trails.
 - **Node.js Baseline** – Standardize on Node.js 20.x locally (for example `nvm install 20 && nvm use 20`) and remotely through `actions/setup-node@v4` so tooling versions never drift.
 - **Dependency Discipline** – `npm ci` guarantees lockfile fidelity; pair every dependency upgrade with a recorded CI run and branch-protection screenshot.
 - **Badge Integrity** – The CI badge embedded in this dossier and the root brief surfaces live workflow state.
 Investigate any yellow/red badge immediately before approving merges.